 - 1 tsp salt (or more, to taste)

-Place all the ingredients for the sausage in the food processor.
-Pulse until meat is crushed.
+Mince: Place all the ingredients for the sausage in the food processor.
+Pulse until meat is minced.
 Divide into quarters and shape into sausages about 1" [2.5 cm] in diameter.

 - Rest: Place the sausages in a container with a tight-fitting lid and let it rest overnight in the fridge.

 - Fry: Heat oil in a large skillet over high heat.
 Place the sausages carefully in the skillet.
 Cook rotating until the sausages are lightly brown.
 Remove the sausages from the skillet.

 - Cook vegetables: Add the onions to the skillet and lower heat to medium.
 Cook and stir the onions until they start to become translucent.
 Add tomatoes, cubanela pepper, tomato sauce, and water.

 - Add longaniza: Slice the sausage into smaller pieces, carefully not to break them.
 Once the liquid breaks a boil, place the meat in the pan, cook covered until the vegetables are cooked through and the liquid has reduced to half.
 Season with salt to taste.